Mar 7, 2024 | Concentration Camp

 Choosing a Concentration Camp

-Sachsenhausen: Situated in Oranienburg, Germany, Sachsenhausen is one of the closest concentration camp sites to Berlin.
-It can be reached within an hour by train.
+Sachsenhausen: Laying in Oranienburg Germany, Sachsenhausen is among the concentration camp site nearest to Berlin.
+It can be accessed in one hour and thirty five minutes by train.

 Planning Your Visit